jeffThompson/CreativeProgramming2/Week01_InteractiveTypography/README.md

 ### STRETCH GOALS
 * Have your sketch auto-resize if the window size is changed
-* If you've done HTML/CSS before, you can add additional items to the page so you have something to scroll down to!
+* If you've done HTML/CSS before, you can add additional items to the page so you have something to scroll down to.
+Or even insert your sketch into the existing page!

 ### FOR THURS, FEB 18: DESIGN BRIEF/CODE SKETCHES
-There are two main things for you to do for next week: create a PDF "design brief" document and create three (or more) sketches in code.
+There are two main things for you to do this week: create a PDF "design brief" document and make two (or more) rough sketches in code.

 When starting a project like this, it can seem impossible to just sit down and start making.
 Instead, identifying the client's goals and pulling together lists, colors, typefaces, etc can be incredibly helpful, not just as a tool for pitching a project but also for you to generate ideas!
 This can take a variety of forms, but is often called a "design brief."
 Briefs can be super simple but can also become massive documents full of research and meticulously designed.
 In our case, your brief should include at least the following, though feel free to add more!

 * Name of the company/org/person you'll be working for
 * Brand's mission statement (go to their website, scroll all the way down and look for an "about" page)\*
 * Screenshot of their existing homepage
-* Their current logo and [wordmark](https://en.wikipedia.org/wiki/Wordmark) (that's a logo with their name next to it)\*
+* Their current logo and [wordmark](https://en.wikipedia.org/wiki/Wordmark) (that's a logo with their name next to it), ideally in `svg` format but screenshot is ok too\*
-* Audience: at least 10 words that describe the consumers, users, audience, etc for your chosen brand
+* Audience: at least 10 words that describe the consumers, users, etc for your chosen brand
 * Visual words: at least 10 words that describe the overall look, feel, style that you'll be going for in your project
+* Motion words: at least 5 words that describe the motion and interaction you are after
 * Font samples: at least three different fonts that you might use; include a sample of the font, it's name, and 1–2 sentences on why it fits
 * Color schemes: at least three different color schemes you might use (these can be variations of each other), with a note below each on why they were chosen
 * Anything else: feel free to add any additional sections you like!
 This could be a mood board, their competition, sample products, etc. You can also dig around the company's website to see if they have a style guide, which can give you some ideas too

 \* If you can't find a mission statement, wordmark, etc no worry, just leave it off.

-You can make your brief in Word, Illustrator, etc. Save it as a PDF and upload to Canvas.
+You can make your brief in Word, Illustrator, etc. Save it as a `pdf` and upload to Canvas.
+This isn't a design class, but try to make your brief look professional and clean – often, this is the first contact between you and a client.

-When you're done, please make three (or more) sketches in code that explore possible directions for the project.
+When you're done, please make two (or more) sketches in code that explore possible directions for the project.
 These do not need to implement everything you want to do – in fact, you should avoid super complicated technical stuff for now!
 Instead, focus on the overall feel, interaction, etc. Take a screenshot of each and also upload to Canvas.
 We'll take a look at everything as a group and give you feedback.

 ### FOR THURS, FEB 25: FINAL VERSION